Our posture on privacy

 | Transparency | Web-scale indirect collection relies on public notice and safeguards under GDPR Article 14 and the Article 14(5)(b) disproportionate-effort framework. |

-| Usage logs | Usage logs are always enabled for rate limits and abuse prevention.
-They are retained for 24 hours. |
+| Usage logs | Usage logs contain only the operational data needed for rate-limit enforcement and abuse prevention.
+They are always enabled and retained for 24 hours. |

 Source owners can ask to be removed from the index